elerch/lambda-zig/README.md

   of zip file creation capabilities in the standard library (you can read, but not write, zip files with the standard library).
 A TODO exists with more information should you wish to file a PR.
-* Caching is not yet implemented in the package or deployment steps, so the function will be deployed on every build

 A sample project using this runtime can be found at https://git.lerch.org/lobo/lambda-zig-sample